What Are BMad Workflows?

 | Goal | Complete a defined process and produce an artifact | Be an ongoing conversational partner |

-| Persona | Minimal — enough to facilitate a good conversation | Central to the experience |
+| Persona | Minimal, enough to facilitate a good conversation | Central to the experience |

-| Memory | Generally stateless between sessions | Persistent sidecar memory |
+| Memory | Generally stateless between sessions | Persistent agent memory |

 | Scope | All steps serve one cohesive purpose | Can span loosely related capabilities |